 1. Request Permission to Reapply for Readmission and,When Necessary, a Waiver of Inadmissibility

-To overcome an expedited removal order and be eligible for a visa or admission to the U.S. before the 5-year bar expires, you must file a Form I-212, Application for Permission to Reapply for Admission into the United States after Deportation or Removal, and get it approved.
+To overcome an expedited removal order and be eligible for a visa or admission to the U.S. before the 5-year bar expires, you must file a request for Consent to Reapply or a Form I-212, Application for Permission to Reapply for Admission into the United States after Deportation or Removal, and get it approved.

 If the expedited removal order further states you are inadmissible under section 212(a)(6)(C)(i) (fraud or willful misrepresentation of material fact to gain immigration benefit), you must obtain an I-601 immigrant waiver under section 212(i), when seeking reentry as an immigrant, or a nonimmigrant waiver under section 212(d)(3), when seeking reentry as a nonimmigrant.